British AFV Camouflage, 1939-45

 Colours produced in enamel for wood/metal and bituminous emulsion for canvas.

 Only S.C.C.
 15 Olive Drab and S.C.C.
-16 Very Dark Drab of this set was named, all others are nicknames from contemporary sources.
+16 Very Dark Drab of this set was named, all others are colloquial terms from contemporary sources.

 S.C.C.1A – referred to in Middle East as “Very Dark Brown”